-We review applications 3 times a year.
-You can submit an application at any time, but if you want your application to be reviewed for a specific notification date, then you must submit your application by the posted deadline.
+We normally review Envision Equity applications three times a year.
+To have your application considered for a specific notification, you must submit your application by the posted deadline.

 The posted notification date has passed and I haven’t heard anything from the Foundation.
 What should I do?

 We notify all lead grant applicants via the email submitted on the application.
 If you haven’t received an email the Foundation by the notification date, please contact us at firstname.lastname@example.org.